 Making Chocolate molded Easter Bunnies Craft for the Kids

-We started dying Easter eggs, chocolate candies, Jell-0 eggs and bunny paper crafts when my first was just 1.
+We started dying Easter eggs, chocolate candies, Jell-0 eggs, and bunny paper crafts when my first child was just one.
 I believe that crafts are an excellent tool for teaching young kids the basic skills of life.
 There are so many life lessons that can be shared as you work and play together with a craft.
 Patients and disappointment are also well learned early lessons and if you get water in your chocolate as it melts you will be starting all over again.

 As we approach spring here in the cold North, crafts are a way to avoid cabin fervor.
 We laugh, giggle, hug and show love as we play and create.